psh/KermitExt/README.md

 * New API surfaces
 * New flavors of initialization
 * Integration with other loggers
-* (upcoming) "what if Kermit was the default logger in Spring?"
+* "what if Kermit was the default logger in Spring?"

 ## Examples